HansonQin/data-science-portfolio/GeoSpatial Prediction/README.md

 to predict the counts for the grids within each cloud.

 This project is just one method our consulting group explored to tackle the prediction problem detailed above - other methods tried were using KDEs and Poisson Regression.

+Unfortunately, the data used in this project is proprietary and won't be included in this repository.